bswaby/Touchpoint/README.md

 ### 📅 [Anniversaries](https://github.com/bswaby/Touchpoint/tree/main/TPxi/Anniversaries)
 It is designed to be a widget on your dashboard that tracks member anniversaries (marriage, work, and birthdays, primarily, but it can be expanded as well).

-Implementation Level: Moderate
+- ⚙️ **Implementation Level: Moderate
-Installation: Weddings and birthdays are tracked naturally in the system and uses a "saved search" to pull the list from.
+- 🧩 **Installation: Weddings and birthdays are tracked naturally in the system and uses a "saved search" to pull the list from.
 Extra anniversaries are tracked using an extra value field under a user's profile, but are not required.
 To install, you first create a saved search in Touchpoint and then write down the name of it.
 Then, paste the code, set the parameters, add the word widget to content keywords, and then save it.
 From there, you need to go into Admin ~ Advanced ~ HomePage widget and add this as a widget to have it show up on the homepage.

 <details>
 <summary><strong>Anniversary Main Screen</strong></summary>